SPECIAL MARINE NOTICE

 Lead-in jetties adjacent to the upstream and downstream gates at lock chambers are solely for the purpose of craft waiting to use the lock and should not be used for long term berthing.

-Vessel wash, that is, the wave generated by the passage of the boat through the water, can sometimes be large, powerful and destructive depending on the hull shape and engine power of the vessel.
-This wash can be detrimental to other users of the navigation when it strikes their craft or inundates the shoreline or riverbank.
-Masters are requested to frequently look behind and check the effect of their wash particularly when passing moored vessels, on entering harbours and approaching jetties and to be aware of people pursuing other activities such as fishing on the riverbank.
+Vessel wake, that is, the wave generated by the passage of the boat through the water, can sometimes be large, powerful and destructive depending on the hull shape and engine power of the vessel.
+This wake can be detrimental to other users of the navigation when it strikes their craft or inundates the shoreline or riverbank.
+Masters are requested to frequently look behind and check the effect of their wake / wash particularly when passing moored vessels, on entering harbours and approaching jetties and to be aware of people pursuing other activities such as fishing on the riverbank.

 A vessel or boat shall not be navigated on the Shannon Navigation at a speed in excess of 5 kph when within 200 metres of a bridge, quay, jetty or wharf, when in a harbour or canal or when passing within 100 metres of a moored vessel or boat.

 Vessels navigating the Shannon-Erne Waterway should observe the general 5 kph speed limit which applies along the waterway.
 This is necessary in order to prevent damage to the banks caused by excessive wash from vessels.

 Vessels navigating the Erne System should observe the statutory 5kt / 6mph / 10kph speed limit areas.

 A craft on the Royal and Grand canals shall not be navigated at a speed in excess of 6km per hour.